kubrickzirconia/odd-abap/README.md

 ## ZPRESSSTART

-A selection screen game - user has to input a specific combination of info into the screen and execute in order to win.
+A selection screen game - the user has to input a specific combination of answers into the screen and execute in order to win.